 The Tears of the Muses

 In Greek mythology, the nine Muses gave inspiration, knowledge, artistry, and music to the ancient world.
-In this showcase, Arculo explores the use of Muses in 16th and 17th century writing, whilst also performing favourites by Byrd, Dowland, Holborne, and Hume.
+In this programme, Arculo explores the use of Muses in 16th and 17th-century writing, whilst also performing favourites by Byrd, Dowland, Holborne and Hume.

-The Swan Consort explores the wealth of madrigals and part-songs inspired by Guarini’s epic poem Il Pastor Fido.
-Presenting their own collage of this mythical yarn, their programme draws from well-known interpretors including Monteverdi, Weelkes and Handel, setting them alongside music from the forgotten but formidable madrigal writers of the Italian Renaissance and Baroque.
+The Swan Consort explores the wealth of madrigals and part-songs inspired by Guarini’s epic poem Il pastor fido.
+Presenting their own collage of this mythical yarn, their programme draws from well-known interpreters including Monteverdi, Weelkes and Handel, setting them alongside music from the forgotten but formidable madrigal writers of the Italian Renaissance and Baroque.

 Raise the Flame of Love

 Vicente Chavarría harpsichord, director